 Play Groups for the dogs in the shelter are used as part of a comprehensive enrichment program to provide an outlet for energy and promote positive social interactions.
 The purpose of this program is to allow dogs to express normal social behavior and for staff to observe the dogs' interactions.
-There are many benefits of play groups, including reduction in stress, barrier reactivity and on-leash reactivity.
-Playgroups also improve adoptions and our rescue partners accepting animals into their programs.
-Play Groups are overseen by the Enrichment Coordinator and guidelines for playgroups follow Aimee Sadler's "Success through Socialization" program.
+There are many benefits of playgroups, including reduction in stress, barrier reactivity and on-leash reactivity.
+Playgroups also improve adoptions by providing information about how an individual reacts with other dogs, and it helps our rescue partners accept animals into their programs.
+Play Groups are overseen by the Assistant Director of Animal Care and guidelines for playgroups follow Aimee Sadler's "Success through Socialization" program.